W1ldPo1nter/django-queryable-properties/docs/annotations.rst

         print(version.version_str)  # Uses the value directly from the query and does not call the getter

-To be able to make use of this performance-oriented feature, **all explicitly selected queryable properties will always behave like cached-queryable-properties_** on the model instances returned by the queryset.
+To be able to make use of this performance-oriented feature, **all explicitly selected queryable properties will always behave like properties with a** :ref:`standard_features:Cached getter` on the model instances returned by the queryset.
 If this wasn't the case, accessing uncached queryable properties on model instances would always execute their default
 behavior: calling the getter.
 This would make the selection of the annotations useless to begin with, as the getter would called regardless and no